How to balance blogging with 9-to-5 job

 Also, any 20-minute breaks throughout your days are welcome to keep your blog moving forward.

-On the other hand, if your goal is quitting your 9-to-5 job to become a full-time blogger, you’ll need some patience.
+However, if your goal is to quit your 9-to-5 job to become a full-time blogger, you’ll need some patience.

 To grow a blog until it generates a full-time income, you need to invest in learning SEO.
 After that, keep in mind that blogging is 2 to 3 years of hard work until it starts paying off.